MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 - Is there a plan for payback?
 - Is the business truly informed?

-If you say no to any of the above items, you don't have technical debt.
+**If you say no to any of the above items, you don't have technical debt.i**

 #### Does this really matter, is it just semantics?